nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/02 - Bones.md

 I'll provide templates and files to edit for proper sizing.
 # <a id="bones"></a>Bones
 So, there are a bunch of things we need to do when we are starting a project.
 Since the console itself has no firmware, we have to take care of that stuff as we begin.
+I have taken most of this from the Pikuma course as well as your textbook.
+That it replicates the same error is not a mistake, we need to make errors to discuss parts that won't be able to be noticed unless the mistake is made.
+In fact, i'd guess the order of operations will come up and you won't know why despite telling you this.

 First, we need to take into account our IDE and this will be a part of just about everythiing we do.
 We have to call into being our processor and assemblers.